 San Jose is a great place to visit and live.
-In fact, this capital city boasts some of the best neighborhoods in all the country because it’s the main hub for social and cultural life.
+In fact, this capital city boasts some of the best neighborhoods in all of Costa Rica because it’s the main hub for social and cultural life.

 But because each barrio has its own character, it’s best to visit each one to get a feel for life here.
-Until you can do that, though, here are the best neighborhoods in Costa Rica to live in.
+Until you can do that, though, here are the best neighborhoods in San Jose to live in.

 This article will take approximately 7 minutes to read.
 Don't have the time right now?
 No worries.
 You can email the ad-free version of the article to yourself and read it later!